Maximize Strengths, Manage Around Weaknesses

 Source: Jeff Schmidt, RAB

-Sarah was horrible at details, paperwork, and order entry.
-She was working so fast that her “busy work” would pile up.
-This caused headaches for traffic, for billing, and for me.
-I could have spent hours; no, likely years, training and coaching Sarah on her paper trail skills.
+Sarah was less than great at details, paperwork, order entry and keeping the CRM up-to-date.
+She was working so fast, that her ‘busy work‘ would pile up.
+This caused headaches for traffic, for billing and for me.
+I could have spent hours – no, likely years – coaching Sarah on her paper trail skills.
 This would have been very costly and quite frustrating for both of us.
 It was a skill she simply didn’t possess.
-Rather than try to “fix” Sarah's weakness, I hired a part-time sales assistant at minimum wage and dedicated her to Sarah.
+Rather than trying to “fix” Sarah's weakness, I hired a part-time sales assistant at minimum wage and dedicated her to Sarah.

-Do you have a seller who is struggling?
-What would happen if instead you focused on what they do well and helped them become better?
-Maximize strengths and manage around weaknesses.
+Do you have a seller that you’re trying to fix?
+What would happen if instead you focused on what they do well and help them become better?
+Maximize strengths and manage around weakness.